ThreeMammals/Ocelot/docs/features/servicediscovery.rst

         "Type": "Consul"
     }

-In the future we can add a feature that allows ReRoute specfic configuration.
+In the future we can add a feature that allows Route specfic configuration.

-In order to tell Ocelot a ReRoute is to use the service discovery provider for its host and port you must add the ServiceName and load balancer you wish to use when making requests downstream.
+In order to tell Ocelot a Route is to use the service discovery provider for its host and port you must add the ServiceName and load balancer you wish to use when making requests downstream.
 At the moment Ocelot has a RoundRobin and LeastConnection algorithm you can use.
 If no load balancer is specified Ocelot will not load balance requests.

 .. code-block:: json